 If the protocol value for the virtual server is set to "SSL", this indicates that the virtual server is just forwarding SSL traffic in SSL pass-through mode.
-If you want to configure SSL decryption, you must first change the protocol value to the correct value for the internal protocol (e.g. HTTP).
+If you want to configure SSL decryption, you must first change the protocol value to the correct value for the internal protocol (for example, HTTP).
 In this case, your pools are probably sending traffic to nodes which expect SSL encrypted traffic, so you will also need to configure SSL encryption in the pools.

-You can use the SSL Decrypt a Service wizard to configure an SSL pass-through service to decrypt traffic in the virtual server, and re-encrypt it in the pool.
-This wizard is described in the SSL Decryption Wizard section of CHAPTER 13.
+You can use the "SSL Decrypt a Service" wizard to configure an SSL pass-through service to decrypt traffic in the virtual server, and re-encrypt it in the pool.
+This wizard is described in "SSL Decryption Wizard" on page 199.